CavsUNCGaccount/UNCG-LFG/README.md

   - Steam Achievement Tracking - implemented.
     - Gamers must manually enter their Steam ID number (no Steam OAuth).
   - Gamers can now edit their email, username, psn id, and xbox id.
+  - Gamers can also add a profile picture to their account.
   - Homepage now displaying games from the database.
   - Community page is now fully dynamic and displays game info.
     - Gamers can now join or leave a gaming community from the community page.